shukebeta/chat-with-gpt/README.md

 This is a fork of [cogent-apps](https://github.com/cogentapps/chat-with-gpt) that is no longer maintained.

-I have kept this updated with the latest preview models as of August 24, 2024.
+I have kept this updated with the latest 01-preview models as of September 12, 2024.

 I am attempting to keep all packages and dependencies updated to the most recent version for security and compatibility.